Prohelion/prohelion.github.io/_documentation/Profinity/Profiles.md

 - Yellow: The device is available, but is either not sending data or is a warning state
 - Red: The device is in an error state
 - Grey: The device is not available, connected or not visible on the network

+Profinity ships with an example profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar and Tritium technologies.
+If you wish to use this profile we would suggest copying it from the /Profiles/Templates folder that it is installed in to in to your Profile folder as Templates are overwitten on each install.

+Otherwise you can create your own Profiles or a new Profile, but pushing the New Profile button on the menu.

 ## Profile Files